 Software and technical data rights granted to federal government customers include only those rights customarily provided to end user Customers of Software.
-Agilent provides this customary commercial license in Software and technical data pursuant to notice until the indicated conditions are fully understood and met.

-FAR 12.211 (Technical Data) and FAR 12.212 (Computer Software) and, for Department of Defense purchases, DFARS 252.227-7015 er Software or Computer Software Documentation).
-If a federal government or other public sector Customer has a need for
+Agilent provides this customary commercial license in Software and technical data pursuant to FAR 12.211 (Technical Data) and FAR 12.212 (Computer Software) and, for Department of Defense purchases, DFARS 252.227-7015 (Technical Data - Commercial Items) and DFARS 227.7202-3 (Rights in Commercial Computer Software or Computer Software Documentation).
+If a federal government or other public sector Customer has a need for rights not conveyed under these terms, it must negotiate with Agilent to establish acceptable terms in a written agreement executed by all relevant parties.